-Becoming a Driving Standards Agency registered large goods vehicle (LGV) instructor will demonstrate that you have the skills to train other people to drive an LGV.
+Becoming a Driving Standards Agency registered heavy goods vehicle (HGV) instructor will demonstrate that you have the skills to train other people to drive an HGV.

-You’ll need to have held a current full LGV licence for the category of lorry you’re instructing in for at least either
+You’ll need to have held a current full HGV licence for the category of lorry you’re instructing in for at least either

 - three years

 - one year and have had the equivalent full passenger-carrying vehicle licence for at least three years.

 See the guide to becoming an HGV instructor on GOV.UK for full details including how to apply to join the register.

 When you’ve been accepted to start the qualifying process, you can start your training towards the three tests.